Amman- 9 July 2018

 He also praised the students’ achievements, indicating that the competition is in high standards where students had to compete with professional filmmakers.

-In November, during the award ceremony, the winning film will be presented to the European audience in the Franco Arab Film Festival.
+In November, the winning film will be presented to the European audience in the Franco Arab Film Festival.

 Read the Jordan Times’s article here.